HeyFang/Cyklon/README.md

 # Minecraft Server Stats Discord Bot
+## Any contributions or suggestions are welcomed :>
 Keep your server community informed!
 This Discord bot automatically displays live statistics about your Minecraft server in a user-friendly embed format.
 It updates every 30 seconds, ensuring everyone has the latest information at their fingertips.

 ## Features: